roaming97/ZipMyVid/README.md

 Compress your videos easily.

-# DISCLAIMER

-**This project is still a work in progress, expect bugs and unfinished features.**
+This project still has some limitations due to the usage that FFmpeg asks for the web in order to run properly (and on a single thread), there's ongoing work to better handle this.

 # What is this?